 - Expanding the 1-10 days flood forecasting to larger pilot areas (under CARE SHOUHARDO II program areas)

 - Piloting flash flood early warning system at Sunamgang and Cox'Bazaar area

 - Complementing existing cyclone prediction program of Bangladesh Meteorological Department

 - Operationalize 20-25 day and seasonal forecast

-- » Number of FFWC staff trained on newly evolved forecasts system
+- FFWC staff trained on newly evolved forecasts system

-- » Number of communities to receive warning, interpret and response on long range (20-25 days) range forecasts
+- Communities to receive warning, interpret and response on medium range forecasts, long range (20-25 days) range forecasts and flash flood forecast

 - Flood Forecasting and Warning Center (FFWC)